Are you looking for the best way to create 3D...

 Positioning accuracy of the drone is important!
 D-GNSS first choice

-We now understand that LIDAR can provide good data.
-But so far we have ignored one crucial factor: the drone!
+We have now understood that a LIDAR can provide good data.
+So far, however, we have ignored one crucial factor: the drone!
 The LIDAR determines the position of each measured point in relation to the position of the drone.
-It follows that a poorly determined position of the drone inevitably leads to a poor model.
+It follows that a poorly determined position of the drone will inevitably lead to a poor model.

 So make absolutely sure that your drone either has RTK (= our recommendation) or that you use PPK.